 - A match can only be facilitated where there are 2 PGY1 positions still available at the time the algorithm considers the pair.

 After you have entered the accurate information under the paired applicants section in your ACE application, the DHBs will be aware that your application is a paired application.
 More information regarding applying as a pair can be found in the ACE applicant guide

 I am having trouble converting my documents into PDF format.

 We have added some instructions in the ACE Appllicant guide (Page 18) to help you convert documents in PDF format.
 Please click here to access the current ACE Applicant Guide

 Do I have to disclose my DHB preferences to the DHBs during the DHB ranking process?

-As per the ACE business rules agreed by all the DHBs, applicants DHB preferences are confidential and you are not required to disclose this to the DHBs at any stage of ACE RMO Intake.
+As per the ACE business rules agreed to by all DHBs, applicant DHB preferences are confidential and DHBs have been advised not to seek this information.
+ACE does not provide this information to DHBs, and you are not required to disclose your preferences to DHBs at any stage of the ACE RMO Intake.

 What are the next steps for unmatched applicants and what is the Talent Pool?

 All unmatched applicants are placed in the Talent Pool automatically.
 The Talent Pool is a list of all unmatched applicants maintained by ACE which is released to the DHBs at the end of each Intake.
 The DHBs use the Talent Pool to fill any subsequent PGY1 positions that may be available during the year.
 There is no category priority applied to the applicants in the talent pool and the DHBs can review and select any applicant that they feel is suitable for employment at their DHB.